Robert-Zacchigna/Portfolio/Create Optimal Hotel Recommendations/README.md

 ### 2. Run Notebook Cells

-The dataset and all dependencies are included in this folder, just run each cell (in order) in the notebook to conduct the analysis.
+The dataset and all dependencies are included in this folder, trust the notebook and then run each cell (in order) in the notebook to conduct the analysis.

 ## Requirements